-With the landscapes, the architectures, and the tree, he constructed space as a potential relationship between subject (vertical) and object (horizontal).
-Intent on finding balance between the ever-changing appearances of the world and a sense of synthesis and duration invoked by awareness, he was already on the path toward a process of abstraction.
+With the horizontally extended landscapes, the vertically concentrated architectures and the tree which brings together the two opposite directions, Mondrian was intent on finding balance between the ever-changing appearances of the world as well of the unpredictable developments in life (the Natural) and a sense of synthesis and duration invoked by awareness (the Spiritual).
+In doing so, he was already on the path toward a process of abstraction.
 The new Cubist perspective, which involves the subject in its changing relations with the object, prompted developments opening up the way to new formal solutions.